richardborges/richardborges.github.io/_posts/2018-01-07-moving-from-wordpress-to-github-pages.md

     5. add new posts
     6. rinse and repeat

-### Running the site at username.github.io
+### Running the site at richarborges.github.io
 1. Commit the changes to the local github repository.
-As the site is gerated locally by jekyll, I only commit the fully built site to github.
+As the site is generated locally by jekyll, I only commit the fully built site to github.
 The fully build website is found at _site/
 2. In bash shell
   ```
   cd _site/